A Message from Pete Tulipana

 Tulipana received his bachelor of arts degree in political science in 1973 from Benedictine College in Atchison, Kansas; a Master of Social Work in 1976 from the University of Kansas at Lawrence; and a Master of Public Administration degree in 1984 from the University of Missouri at Kansas City, Missouri.

-His family includes his wife, Mary Anne, son, Paul, and daughters, Elizabeth and Sarah, and grandsons, Finn and Ollie Pete.
+His family includes his wife, Mary Anne, son, Paul, daughters, Elizabeth and Sarah, and grandsons, Finn and Ollie Pete.